Rob's web

 };

-Copy named.conf file to the slave server.
+Copy named.conf file to the slave server or add the zones to it.
 Add the bold text to the zones.
 The address is the master address.

 At the slave server modify the zones: